scipy/scipy-cookbook/Readme.md

     that the code is not run so Pweave just formats code for Sphinx documents. ~30% of the examples can be run with Pweave to produce meaningful output with captured figures and code.

+* **Ipython** Cookbook pages converted to IPython notebook script format, these can be directly imported to IPython notebooks.

 You can see the result of conversion in [here](http://mpastell.github.io)